Jonas-Sebastian/practice-ecommerce-website-backend/README.md

 ## Local Installation

-If you'd like to install the portfolio locally, follow these steps:
+If you'd like to install the project locally, follow these steps:

 ### Frontend Setup